Part 4 of 5 by Don Bell | ⏱️ 11 minute read

 While studying the Old Testament, I discovered an extraordinary prophecy that reveals the method of prophetic speaking.
 Although its original context was meant to rebuke those who rejected the prophet's message, this passage provides valuable insights into how prophecy works.

-The Prophet Micah prophesies, "'Do not PRATTLE,' you say to those who prophesy.
-So they shall not prophesy to you; …" (Micah 2:6, emphasis added).
+The Prophet Micah prophesies, "'Do not prattle,' you say to those who prophesy.
+So they shall not prophesy to you; ..."
+(Micah 2:6, emphasis added).

-The Hebrew word נָטַף (nâṭap̱), translated as PRATTLE, means to distill gradually; by implication, to fall in drops; to speak by inspiration.
-The process of distillation, to "fall in drops" perfectly describes prophesying, the speaking of one inspired word or phrase at a time.
+The Hebrew word נָטַף (nâṭap̱) is translated as "prattle," meaning to "distill gradually"; by implication, to "fall in drops," or to "speak by inspiration."
+The process of distillation, to fall in drops, perfectly describes prophesying, the speaking of one inspired word or phrase at a time.

 Expect your words to come slowly when you're learning how to prophesy.
 You may find yourself pausing between the phrases, as they are composed on your tongue, but your delivery will improve as you gain confidence through experience.